rangle/ngCourse2/handout/redux/component_architecture.md

 }
 ```

-Our templates become much simpler and testable, because we don't have to use the
+Our child components become much simpler and testable, because we don't have to
+use the `async` pipe to work with our state, which removes a lot of pain when
+dealing with lots of `@Input`'s or the need to use complex expressions.

-`async` pipe in any of our child components, and we can simply use core Angular
-features to emit values whenever a click event happens:
+We can also now simply use core Angular features to emit values whenever a click
+event happens:

 _app/counter/counter.component.html_